HackYourFuture/JavaScript3/Week1/MAKEME.md

 - Use CSS media queries and [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to make the UI responsive.

-- To force a 404 network error so that you can test the rendering of errors, change the URL to make an invalid GitHub request, e.g. append an `x` to `orgs`: `orgsx`.
+- To force a `404` network error so that you can test the rendering of errors, change the URL to make an invalid GitHub request, e.g. append an `x` to `orgs`: `orgsx`.

 ### 2.5 Handing in your homework

+- Have you removed all commented out code (should never be present in a PR)?
+- Have you used `const` and `let` and avoided `var`?
+- Do the variable, function and argument names you created follow the [Naming Conventions](../../../../fundamentals/blob/master/fundamentals/naming_conventions.md)?
+- Is your code well-formatted (see [Code Formatting](../../../../fundamentals/blob/master/fundamentals/naming_conventions.md))?
+- Have you resolved all issues flagged by ESLint and the spell checker (no wavy red and green underlines in VSCode)?

+If the answer is 'yes' to all preceding questions you are ready to follow these instructions:

 1. Push your `week1` branch to GitHub: